This is where everything begins.

 - It’s motivated reasoning.

-- Logical reasoning is a means of criticism for an intuitive idea.246Idea as a conjecture, not a concept.
+- Logical reasoning is a means of criticism for an intuitive idea.

 6.2.6 Intuitive Judgements

-- When dealing with vast complexities,247Everything except physics, more so humans/societies/etc.I have to use abstractions.248E.g.
+- When dealing with vast complexities,172Everything except physics, more so humans/societies/etc.I have to use abstractions.173E.g.
 I can’t try to solve cancer with particle physics; I have to use chemistry (probably).

 - I can add intuition on top of reasoning.

-- More complexity → More Nuance ≈ More judgement(intuition)249Judgement is intuition + logic.
+- More complexity → More Nuance ≈ More judgement(intuition)174Judgement is intuition + logic.
 If intuition is unneeded, there’s no need for judgement; it’s one way.
 (Computers have no judgement.)

 .